steven-schattenberg-itential/iap-helm/README.md

 The chart will not install the Redis and MongoDB dependencies of the IAP application.
 The chart assumes that those are running, configured, and bootstrapped with all necessary data.
-The application is installed using a Kubernetes statefulset.
+The application is installed using a Kubernetes Statefulset.
 It also includes persistent volume claims, ingress, and other Kubernetes objects suitable to run the application.

 This chart is optimized for Itential version P6 and beyond and will not work with older Itential